Sonata-Princeton/SONATA-DEV/sonata/tutorial/Part-1/README.md

 ```
 This query operates over packet fields, `tcp.flags` and `ipv4.dstIP`.

-### Part 1: Execute all dataflow operators in user-space
+### Plan 1: Execute all dataflow operators in user-space
-We will first consider the case where all the data flow operators are executed in
+We will first consider the partitioning plan where all the data flow operators are executed in
 the user space.
 Thus, the query that needs to be executed in the data plane is shown
 below:
 ```python